Promoting Fundamental British Values

 - Helpful attitude- supporting each other

-- Intelligent and different ways – valuing each other’s differing strengths
+- Intelligent in different ways – valuing each other’s differing strengths

 - Looking after people – showing consideration for everyone in our school community